SymPathSpectrum/Spectrum_code/README.md

     fig 15 and 18 generated here, no changes needed

 --
-# Figures 11 ans S1 also generated using 'a' code
+# Figures 11 and S1 also generated using 'a' code
 abc_patch_mod and abc_NutrSteadyState need to be saved
 1. Setting_constants